 I felt very proud of my little girl that day.
 I wasn’t sure how well she’d take to skiing, but she grew more confident and excited as the day wore on.
 Stephen, our instructor, and Hugh with his warm greeting, were mainly to thank for putting her at ease, and helping her pick up some new skills.

 Before we went, I’d had no doubt that Austin would enjoy skiing, and I was right.
 Not only did he like zipping down as fast as he could (Stephen tried to teach him the snowplough, but he just didn’t want to be slowed down).
 But he also liked the headgear.

 ‘I look like a ninja’ he said, when he saw this action shot.

 D enjoyed getting his skis back on after a long break.
 For proficient skiiers, the Snozone is probably best suited to those who want to focus on technique rather than to have a good run down long slopes (which are only really available on mountains).
 But this visit was a good opportunity for D to shake off some of the rust that had gathered over the last seven years.

 And me?
 Well, with Stephen’s help I just about managed to get back to where I left off: snowplough turns, with the occasional tumble, and a hankering to progress onto parallels.

 By the end of our time at the Snozone, we were all shattered (in a good way).
 I would recommend an indoor session on the snow to any families that lived nearby, and were wondering whether their children would enjoy a ski holiday.
-The Snozone was also good for getting our children (and us adults) used to all the gear, and how it feels to slip around on the ice.
-If I lived closer I’d also consider booking one of the Snozone’s birthday parties.
-There were a couple of birthday groups out with us while we were sledging, and it looked as though they were having a smashing time.
+It’s a good way to test it out, without going to the expense of booking a ski trip, and buying all the clothes.

 I’ve made a little video of our day.
 Do let me know if you like it.